pblair12/signage/README.md

 ### Drop the database

 Note: before you drop the database you should delete any uploaded images.
 Use the application to delete the images or find them in the /uploads folder within this project.

     DROP TABLE `images_screens`;

     DROP TABLE `images`;

     DROP TABLE `screens`;

+### To DO

+We are storing whether or not a screen is horizontal or vertical but we are not doing anything with that information yet.
+Also when editing a screen the orientation should be a dropdown not a text input.